Hugocsundberg/Speed-Feed_Social_Network/README.md

 ## Design
 The idea with the design was to have a modern and soft UI that would implement elements of 'Frosted glass'.
-For this I utilized the 'backdrop-filter' css proporty. <br> I also believe in the design philosophy that nothing should come out of nowhere and nothing accelerates from 0-1 instantly. <br>
+For this I utilized the 'backdrop-filter' css proporty. <br> I believe in the design philosophy that nothing should come out of nowhere and nothing accelerates from 0-1 instantly. <br>

 I tried to follow those rules when i created a costom confirmation box class.
 ![](./trimmed.gif) <br><br>